-The at-fault party, or parties, has liability for any injuries or damage.
+If you got into a car accident in a rental car, you should get medical treatment, file a police report, and notify your insurance company.
+The at-fault party (or parties) has liability for any injuries or damage.
 However, even if you did not cause the accident, your agreement with the rental car company makes you responsible for any damage to the vehicle.

 How Does Negligence Affect a Car Accident in a Rental Car?

-If the other driver’s negligence caused the accident, you can submit a claim to their auto insurance company to compensate you for your injuries and damages to your rental.
+- If the other driver’s negligence caused the accident, you can submit a claim to their auto insurance company to compensate you for your injuries and damages to your rental.

 Florida requires all personal vehicle owners to carry Personal Injury Protection coverage.
 If you have auto insurance, your PIP coverage will pay for the damage to the rental and cover 80 percent of your medical bills up to $10,000.
-You must pay your deductible out of pocket, however.
+You must pay your deductible out of pocket, though.